-Whilst Lilongwe is host to a long term refugee community, the city itself is populated by many low-income individuals with 76% of its inhabitants live in informal settlements meaning their housing is often low quality and insecure.
+Whilst Lilongwe is host to a long term refugee community, the city itself is populated by many low-income individuals with 76% of its inhabitants living in informal settlements, meaning their housing is often low quality and insecure.
 This situation has implications on a whole range of other areas of the community.

 We are excited to work in partnership with There is Hope, which is a Malawi registered NGO that exists to provide access to education and income generating activities to refugees and their host community as well as to strengthen their spiritual well-being.